gloglita/idock/README.md

 ### Compilation on Windows

-Visual Studio 2010 solution and project files are provided in the `msvc` folder.
-The project file uses Windows 7.1 SDK as platform toolset by default.
-One may revert it to vc100.
+Visual Studio 2012 solution and project files are provided in the `msvc` folder.
 To compile, simply run

     msbuild /t:Build /p:Configuration=Release

-Or one may open `idock.sln` in Visual Studio 2010 and do a full rebuild.
+Or one may open `idock.sln` in Visual Studio 2012 and do a full rebuild.

 The generated objects will be placed in the `obj` folder, and the generated executable will be placed in the `bin` folder.